Painting a picture is one thing, painting a nightstand or a side table is another, but painting your whole countertop is a whole different ball game.

-This is a common problem with any painting project, but with countertops it is only magnified.
+This is a common problem with any painting project, but with countertops, it is only magnified.
 Refinishing your countertops is not something you want to do fast and easy, take your time and prep correctly.
-Be sure to cover everything you don’t want painted and tape off everything carefully.
+Be sure to cover everything you don’t want to be painted and tape off everything carefully.

 Skip this step and your paint may likely peel right off after all your hard work.

 Not all paint is created equal.
 The same paint you use for your walls will not hold up on a countertop.
 Countertop paint is designed specifically for countertops and is formulated to hold up to a lot of abuse, high heat, and endless spills.
 The kitchen and bathrooms get a lot of traffic.
 If you want your effort to last, get the right paint and the right tools.